chatwoot/docs/docs/handbook/marketing/guidelines-taking-product-screenshots-or-screencasts.md

     ***So, which one did you select?***

-    I’m pretty sure you would’ve selected the fourth option because it checks all the boxes.
+    We’re pretty sure you would’ve selected the fourth option because it checks all the boxes.
 Let’s see what those are:

     - [ ]  At a single glance, you can tell where the image wants you to focus.
     - [ ]  It gives you an idea about the entire screen you’d be viewing when finding this setting, while not compromising with the core message.
 As opposed to this, SS #3 wasn’t that helpful.